 Mori extends the shelf-life and freshness of food by using natural, edible, and invisible coatings.

-Through an innovative and proprietary process, Mori uses just salt and water to extract the protein from natural silk and create a protective layer that keeps food fresher for longer.
-By coating meat, seafood, fruit, produce, and prepared foods with a coating the shelf life is extended.
+Through an innovative and proprietary process, Mori, formerly Cambridge Crops, uses just salt and water to extract the protein from natural silk and create a protective layer that keeps food fresher for longer.
+By coating meat, seafood, fruit, produce and prepared foods with a coating, the shelf life is extended.
 A longer selling time has the potential to reduce the amount of food that will end up in landfill and extend the reach of fresh food into neighborhoods and geographies that have not had access to date.

-Cambridge Crops is on Bill Gates’ list of top companies tackling agricultural greenhouse gas emissions: “Approximately one-third of all food produced gets lost or wasted every year.
-That’s bad for people who don’t have enough to eat, bad for farmers, and bad for the environment… Cambridge Crops [is] working on protective skins that keep food fresh longer.” – Bill Gates
+“Approximately one-third of all food produced gets lost or wasted every year.
+That’s bad for people who don’t have enough to eat, bad for farmers, and bad for the environment…[Mori is] working on protective skins that keep food fresh longer.” – Bill Gates

-Cambridge Crops was started to solve large inefficiencies in the food supply chain and aims to reduce food waste and increasing food accessibility.
+Mori has already started solving large inefficiencies in the food supply chain, and aims to reduce food waste and increasing food accessibility.